Contains Instructions, Individualized Health Plans, Standards of Care, Provider Order forms, Documentation records/logs and resources

 - #500 School Nurse Intake Form: Documentation tool for interviewing parent/guardian of student with diabetes

-- #501 School Nurse Checklist: Provides a detail list for the processing of a new student with Type 1 Diabetes or for the returning student for the start of the school year
+- 501 School Nurse Checklist August 2014: Provides a detail list for the processing of a new student with Type 1 Diabetes or for the returning student for the start of the school year

-The Individualized Health Plan (IHP): Diabetes in School Setting and Addendums should be used in conjunction with the #200 Standards of Care Diabetes School Management-Colorado and the individual student’s orders from their Health Care Provider.
+INDIVIDUALIZED HEALTH PLANS: The Individualized Health Plan (IHP): Diabetes in School Setting and Addendums should be used in conjunction with the Standards-of-Care-Diabetes-School-Management-Colorado 2015 Final and the individual student’s orders from their Health Care Provider.

-Instructions for the IHP & Addendums: Provides specific directions for using the Individualized Health Plan and appropriate addendums for the student with diabetes.
+- Instructions for the IHP & Addendums: Provides specific directions for using the Individualized Health Plan and appropriate addendums for the student with diabetes.
+These are meant for the delegarted unlicensed personnel (health assistants, teachers, coaches) providing services

 - 100 IHP Diabetes May 2014: This IHP documents the “where, what, when” of organizing the care for students with diabetes.
-Includes provider/parent names, telephone numbers, self-care skills, etc. Inserting Photo into IHP
+Includes provider/parent names, telephone numbers, self-care skills, etc. Instructions -Inserting-Photo-into-IHP

-- #100-A Emergency Action Plan Glucose Monitoring & Treatment: This IHP documents treatment of hypoglycemia and hyperglycemia.
+- 100-A-Emergency-Action-Plan-Glucose-Monitoring-Treatment-2014 This IHP documents treatment of hypoglycemia and hyperglycemia.
 All students with diabetes should have this IHP.
+Give to ULP that will respond to hypo/hyperglycemia.

-- #100-B Insulin & Medication Addendum-modified: To be used for students receiving insulin by injection and/or oral medication
+- 100-B-Insulin-Medication-Addendum-Revised-Sep 2015 To be used for students receiving insulin by injection and/or oral medication

 - #100-D Continuous Glucose Monitor Addendum: To be used for students with Continuous Glucose Monitor